Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The Text Analytics PaaS solution, developed by Leonardo, provides a ready-to-use NLP (Natural Language Processing) platform capable of extracting structured and interpretable information from unstructured texts, enabling quantitative and qualitative analyses that would be time-consuming and difficult to perform manually.
 The system can identify entities (people, places, organizations, etc.), translations, key concepts, and sentiment from text to identify and extract opinions from text.
 Multilingual support.

-The service is sized per Inference unit and per page inferences, respectively 60M and 1,2M per page.
+The service is sized per unit of 1 partition H200 GPU.

 #### Features and Advantages